-In 2021, Teacher Appreciation Week will fall May 3rd – May 7th, with Teacher Appreciation Day on May 4th.
+In 2022, Teacher Appreciation Week is Monday, May 2nd – Friday, May 6th, with Teacher Appreciation Day on Tuesday, May 3rd.

-This year’s Teacher Appreciation Week is probably more well-deserved than ever before.
-With families now at the center of their child’s learning at home, the respect for what teachers do every day is at an all-time high.
+The challenges of COVID-19 and virtual learning uncovered the realization that Teacher Appreciation Week is more than well-deserved.
+Respect for what teachers do every day is at an all-time high.
 Parents and families across the globe have humorously expressed their new respect for teachers on social media:

 As the pandemic began, most teachers showed up to school with no idea that it would be their last day physically in-class together with their students.
 And their response to that was extraordinary.
 Ken Buck’s social media post said it best: